ralmeid2/COSC595-Implementation/README.md

 * `/edit`: Can edit a daily notice
 * `/delete`: Can delete a daily notice
 * `/photo`: Can upload and remove photos from the database

-MongoDB Credentials: email: clairegrady@me.com password: cosc594groupa

-User Credentials: username: admin and password: admin have been setup.
-Alternatively, you can just register as a new user.